andreyponomarevru/mmtools/README.md

 - `-ss` — cut from (seconds)
 - `-to` — cut to (seconds)

-# Development notes

-## `music-metadata` issues and bugs
+## Do not update `music-metadata` package

-**DO NOT UPDATE `music-metadata` PACKAGE.** The author of `music-metadata` introduced some breaking changes concerned with ES/CommonJS modules format that lead to `jest` being unable to run integration tests with `music-metadata` heigher than `7.14.0`.
+The author of `music-metadata` introduced some breaking changes concerned with ES/CommonJS modules interoperability, leading to `jest` being unable to run integration tests with `music-metadata` heigher than `7.14.0`.
 I've spent several days trying to fix the issue and had no luck, so stick to the old version of this package.

 Also, this part of `tsconfig.json`: